Obina

-Manuel de Brito Filho, better known as Obina (born January 31, 1983), is a former Brazilian football striker.
+Manuel de Brito Filho, better known as Obina (born January 31, 1983), is a Brazilian former football striker.

 Career

 Vitória

 Obina caught attention in 2004 when he made a solid season, despite the relegation of his club, Vitória.
 He scored 24 goals that season, 19 in the Brazilian Série A, being the top scorer of the team along with Edílson.
 At the end of that year he has been transferred to Al-Ittihad.

 Flamengo

 Flamengo's supporters like to refer to him as the Brazilian Samuel Eto'o (they usually chant ôôôô...
 Obina é melhor que o Eto'o, "Obina is better than Eto'o"), a joke-reference to the Cameroonian and former Chelsea FC player.
 Obina was fundamental in helping Flamengo win the 2006 Brazilian Cup.
 He has often been compared with Fio Maravilha for his folkloric charm.
 Kléber Leite, Flamengo's Director of Football, once referred to him as being "culturally naive."

 During Flamengo's Taça Guanabara semi-final match against Vasco da Gama on February 25, 2007, Obina injured his left knee's anterior cruciate ligament after scoring in the second minute of the match.
 Flamengo's doctors estimated that he will be out of action for six months.

-Just a few games after his awaited return, Obina was suspended for 120 days after hitting Internacional's player Índio with his elbow during Flamengo's match against that team on September 8, 2007.
+Just a few games after his awaited return, Obina was suspended for 120 days after hitting Internacional's player Índio with his elbow during Flamengo's match against that team on 8 September 2007.

 In the two final games of the 2008 Campeonato Carioca, Obina scored three goals against Botafogo and led Flamengo to win its 30th championship.